Elizabeth Arnold (scientist): Research and career

 In 2005, Arnold was appointed to the faculty at the University of Arizona.
 She taught fungal biology to a wide range of people, such as: postdocs, graduate students, undergraduates, K-12 teachers, high school students, and lifelong learners.
 In 2015, she started as a curator at the Robert L. Gilbertson Mycological Herbarium, later getting promoted to professor.
-Currently, she is a professor for the School of Plant Sciences and the Department of Ecology and Evolutionary Biology at the University of Arizona.
+Currently, she is a professor and the Interim School Director for the School of Plant Sciences and the Department of Ecology and Evolutionary Biology at the University of Arizona.
 She continues to research fungal endophytes, the very small fungi that live within plants without causing disease, uncovering both the remarkable diversity of endophytes and their potential applications in biotechnology.
 According to her 2007 study in Ecology, which examines the diversity and ecological functions of fungal endophytes in tropical ecosystems, these fungi are extremely varied and essential to plant resilience and health, especially in tropical leaves, which are hotspots for biodiversity.
 Her research has helped improve knowledge about plant and fungi interact actions in tropical settings.
 Arnold has studied these endophytes in trees, crop plants and shrubs in tropical rainforests and the arctic tundra.
-She has also studied hot deserts.
+She has also studied hot desert.
 In Winter 2021, Arnold was elected fellow of the American Association for the Advancement of Science.
+In 2016, Arnold received the William H. Weston Award for Outstanding Teaching from the Mycological Society of America.

-Arnold has been executive editor of Mycologia, and served on various MSA committees and published over 120 peer-reviewed papers.
+Arnold's research addresses fungal ecology, evolution, and systematics, with a particular focus on the diversity and ecological roles of fungal endophytes in plant communities.
+Arnold has been executive editor of Mycologia, and served on various MSA committees and published over 120 peer-reviewed papers such as "Uinta county, its place in history".
 She has maintained and developed the Gilbertson Mycologia Herbarium.
+Her editorial roles include Executive Editor of Mycologia, Co-editor for the Coevolution section in Frontiers in Ecology and Evolution, Associate Editor for the American Journal of Botany, and Subject Editor for Biotropica.

+Arnold's research has also shown that fungal endophytes can help protect plants by limiting damges caused by pathogens in tropical trees.